momostarsky/imebra_git/docs/stream_classes.rst

 Both :cpp:class:`imebra::TCPListener` and :cpp:class:`imebra::TCPStream` expose blocking methods (except for the constructors which connect to the peer in non-blocking mode).
-You can exit a blocking method to terminate by closing the socket or by calling the terminate() method.
+You can exit a blocking method by closing the socket or by calling the terminate() method.

+.. _TCPStream:

 TCPStream
 .........